 What is IMAP?

 Internet Message Access Protocol (IMAP) is the most advanced protocol in the current version of IMAP4.
 It allows users to group related messages and save them to folders that can be hierarchically organized later.
-It also tells you when an e-mail has been read, deleted, or forwarded.
+It also tells when an email has been read, deleted, or forwarded.
 Allows users to search mailboxes.

 The IMAP protocol generally works as follows: